tastybug/zettelkasten/catalog/gcp/gcp-observability.md

 ### Monitoring
 Monitoring is about visualizing data, using metrics from a variety of signal sources.
 It is automatically connected to a variety of signals: it's getting logs from GBQ about usage, from Cloud Run about CPU utilization,  billable time and so on.
 From Cloud Compute, it gets CPU and memory utilization, disk throughput and more.

-> Applications can additionally provide logs via OpenTelemetry custom metrics.
+Applications can provide custom metrics via OpenTelemetry.

 Monitoring is bound to a particular GCP project.
 It is possible to have Monitoring in 1 particular project spanning across multiple other projects (I guess must be in the same org).
 A common setup is to have a "devops" project with Monitoring covering resources from projects covering stages: `project dev`, `project qa` and `project prod`.
 This allows a holistic view across all stages in a single pane of glass.